franks42/clj-ns-browser/README.md

 ## Issues

-* Seems to work ok on MacOSX... tested the download/install/run in a fresh account.

-* Works "more than less" a on Lubuntu - browsing works, but for some unknown reason the "unloaded" ns don't show up there (?) - have to dive into the completion code, "stolen" from swank-clojure to see if there are any platform dependencies...
+* Seems to work well on MacOSX... tested the download/install/run in a fresh account.
+However, works "more than less" a on Lubuntu - browsing works, but for some unknown reason the "unloaded" ns don't show up there (?) - have to dive into the completion code, "stolen" from swank-clojure to see if there are any platform dependencies... (any advice/suggestion is most welcome...)

-* Window is a bit "jittery" - sometimes rescales window for different content of text-area - gota find out how to stop automatic vertical grow
+* The browser window is a bit "jittery" - sometimes rescales window for different content of list and text-area - gota find out how to stop automatic growing.

 * code examples seem to refer to clojure 1.2 instead of 1.3, which is obvious when you bring clojuredocs up in the browser - probably issue in either clojuredocs or cd-client (?)

 ## Todo

-* allow installation as leiningen plugin or development-dependency - currently only tested as stand-alone, but should be used as a "companion browser tool" for your clojure projects (shouldn't be too difficult...)

 * get swing html-text widget to work properly and replace the text-area (looks nicer, will have links working, code-highlighting, etc...) - rendering works in stand-alone browser window, but swing-widget doesn't look very nice...